-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 It may be necessary to revise the individual service plan (ISP) within the ISP period due to changes in the needs of the member or changes in the services offered or emergency situations.
-The managed care organization documents revision to the ISP on Form H1700-1, Individual Service Plan (Pg.
+The managed care organization (MCO) documents revision to the ISP on Form H1700-1, Individual Service Plan (Pg.
 1).
-A revised ISP is not submitted to the Program Support Unit via TxMedCentral, but is kept in the member's case record.
+A revised ISP is not submitted to the Program Support Unit (PSU) via TxMedCentral, but is kept in the member's case record.

 3611 MCO Required Notifications from the Provider